 | Grounding Queries | Yes – AI-internal search phrases visible | No |

-SEO expert Aleyda Solis aptly stated on X that this is the first official AI search visibility tool ever.
-Koray Tuğberk Gübür went even further, noting that Bing Webmaster Tools is once again superior to Google Search Console in terms of transparency.
+SEO expert Aleyda Solis aptly stated on X that this was the first official AI search visibility tool ever.
+Koray Tuğberk Gübür went even further, noting that Bing Webmaster Tools was once again superior to Google Search Console in terms of transparency.

 How to Optimize Your Content for AI Citations